Dear listener ...

 If you are interested in joining us, please keep your eyes on the two sites above.

-We will send people a zoom link shortly before the event.
+We will send people a listening link, after they register, shortly before the event.
 The start time will be announced soon.